tobias-tengler/relay-typesafe-ts-updaters/README.md

+> :bulb: **Info**: Official support for this has been merged into the relay-compiler since 06.10.2023!

 ## Compiler

 1. Build the compiler in the relay repository: `cargo build` (Don't forget to set the correct Rust version: `rustup override set 1.64.0`)